cyentific-rni/security-playbooks-metadata-template/README.md

 | **playbook severity** | From 0 to 100, an integer representing the seriousness of the conditions that this playbook addresses.
 A value of 0 means specifically undefined.
 Severity values range from 1, the lowest severity, to a value of 100, the highest. |
 | **playbook priority** | From 0 to 100, an integer representing the priority of this playbook relative to other defined playbooks.
 A value of 0 means specifically undefined.
 Priority values range from 1, the highest priority, to a value of 100, the lowest. |
 | **playbook** | The property that will carry the playbook itself.
 Playbook producers and consumers use this property to share and retrieve playbooks. |

+## Acknowledgments
+This research has received funding from the European Health and Digital Executive Agency (HaDEA) under Grant Agreement No.
+INEA/CEF/ICT/A2020/2373266 for the JCOP project.
+In addition, part of this research has received funding from the European Union’s Horizon 2020 research and innovation program under Grant Agreement No. 830927 (CONCORDIA project) and 833418 (SAPPAN project).
+Furthermore, this research work was supported by the Research Council of Norway under Grant Agreement No. 303585 for the CyberHunt project.